864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 After the manufacturer receives customer approval for the designs submitted by the customer, the manufacturer will typically enter the plans into a CDL (Customer Document Log).
 This computerized record includes any updates; it provides print-ready instructions for manufacturing the product within a production environment.

 The manufacturer then conforms strictly to the CDL instructions in order to produce desired parts and components in accordance with the customer’s directions.
 The built-to-print process may offer a very cost-effective way to generate consistent parts.
-For instance, it may allow a manufacturer to produce replacement parts which will function compatibly with assemblies generated in other locations.
-(Manufacturers still need to employ rigid quality control measures, of course.
-Yet built-to-print manufacturing does eliminate minor design differences in parts created in unique production settings.)

 Built-to-Print VS. “Built to Design And Spec

-During built-to-print manufacturing processes, a customer usually participates more proactively in creating the final product than during “built to design and spec” production.
+During built-to-print manufacturing processes, a customer usually participates more proactively in creating the final product than during “built-to design and spec” production.

 Built to Design And Spec

-A company engaging in conventional “built to design and spec” supplies a manufacturer with essential specifications concerning a part’s dimensions and operational performance.
 However, the firm leaves many of the details of specific manufacturing processes up to the discretion of the manufacturer hired to produce the product.
 This situation may result in slight design differences between the same functional parts produced in different environments, for instance.
-One manufacturer may powder coat a metal part, while another may generate a finely polished finish instead.

 Built-to-Print

-By contrast, during built-to-print manufacturing, a firm dictates every aspect of part production, supplying schematic drawings, specifications and work orders describing in detail the particular manufacturing process to employ on the production floor.
 This type of project essentially arrives in a factory “ready to print” with every aspect of the final product planned in advance.
 The manufacturing company will use the customer’s CDL as a guide during part production.

 Advantages of Built-to-Print Services